The Worst Journey in the World: Epilogue

 The winter journey to the penguin rookery eventually became a case study on how a paradigm shift in scientific methodology can devalue data that had begun to be gathered before the shift.
 At the time the Terra Nova expedition sailed, many biologists believed in recapitulation theory.
 They believed that examining the embryos of key species, such as the Emperor penguin, would show how the species – and, by extension, how the family of birds as a whole – had evolved.
 The expedition's chief scientist Wilson determined to try to collect specimens based upon this theory.

 As the survivors of the Terra Nova returned to England several years later, recapitulation theory had begun to be discredited.
 Cherry-Garrard turned over the egg specimens to embryologists at London's Natural History Museum, who were largely uninterested in the donation.
 Cherry-Garrard describes how he was told that the retrieved eggs had not added much to their knowledge of penguin embryology, nor to scientific knowledge as a whole.
 Elspeth Huxley concludes that the eggs generated "negative information".

 Legacy

 The Worst Journey was republished in 1994 as the first numerical entry of the Picador Travel Classics, and in 2006, by British publishing house Penguin Books as part of their celebrated Penguin Classics series of literature works.

 The book was adapted for television by Mark Gatiss—who also portrays Cherry-Garrard—in the BBC Television docudrama The Worst Journey in the World (2007).

+In 2022, artist Sarah Airriess published the first volume (of a planned four) of a graphic novel adaptation.